siarhei-shliayonkin/fsl/README.md

-# Simple fictitious scripting language (FSL) interpeter
+# Simple fictitious scripting language (FSL) interpreter

 ## Project description
-This is a sample of test code which contains basic interpeter.
+This is a sample of test code which contains basic interpreter.
 It should have possibility to read and process json input data in format represented in the following sample:
 ```json
 {